MatNLP/SMedBERT/README.md

 ### Step 2: Train the entities rank weights.
 As we mention in the paper, for a entity in KG, it may has too many neighbours and we have to decide use which of them.
 We perform PageRank on the KG and the value for each entity(node) is used as weight as shown in [there](https://github.com/MatNLP/SMedBERT/blob/92141b7f4d2ec39cb56d28eebc3d13f84ebd9b56/run_pretraining_stream.py#L58-L60).
 You need to arrange it into the json foramt.
 ### Step 3: Prepare the entity2neighbours dict for quick search.
 As we often need to use the neighbours of a linked entity, we decide to build a dict beforehand to avoid unnecessary computing.
 We need two files, 'ent2outRel.pkl' and 'ent2inRel.pkl' respectively for out and in directions relations.
-The format should be 'ent_name' -> \[(rel_name,ent_name),...,(rel_name,ent_name)\].
+The format should be **ent_name -> \[(rel_name,ent_name), ..., (rel_name,ent_name)\]**.
+### Step 3: Prepare the entity2type dict.
+As we propose the hyper-attention that makes use of entity types knowledge, we need a dict to provide our model with such information.
+The format should be **ent_name -> type_val**, the **type_val** could be type name or type id.
+### Step 4: Prepare the name2id dict.
+As shown in [there](https://github.com/MatNLP/SMedBERT/blob/92141b7f4d2ec39cb56d28eebc3d13f84ebd9b56/run_pretraining_stream.py#L46-L69), name2id files are needed to provide the mapping bewteen entities and their corrponding resouces.
+The format is obvious as you see.
+## Step 5: Run Pre-training!!!
+python -m torch.distributed.launch --nproc_per_node=8 --nnodes=1 --node_rank=0 run_pretraining_stream.py
+Note that since the there are very large files need to be loaded into memory, the program may appear to freeze at first.

 ## Usage